A note on the possible bound $D^{(\ast)} D ^{(\ast)}, \bar{B}^{(\ast)} \bar{B}^{(\ast)} $ and $D^{(\ast)}

+Besides, attention should also be deserved to the outcomes from Ref.~\cite{Li:2012ss}, which has utilized one-boson-exchange potential model based on three-body Lagrangians under heavy quark symmetry and $SU(3)$-flavor symmetry, differently from the framework used here.
+The bound-state solution for the $ |[D D^*]_{1}^{0}\rangle $ state is strongly dependent of the cut-off parameter $\Lambda$: for the range $\Lambda = 1.05 - 1.20$ GeV the binding energy varies from 1.24 to 20.98 MeV.
+Due to the different framework and hypotheses this analysis predicts distinct findings for sectors and channels with respect to those in the present work.

+Let me now turn to the case of very recent works which employed the observables of $T_{cc}^+ $ as input.
+For example, in the remarkable Refs.~\cite{Albaladejo:2021vln,Du:2021zzh,Ke:2021rxd} can be found coherent results for the $T_{cc}^+ $ binding energies as in the present study.
+It is relevant to mention the respective frameworks employed: Ref.~\cite{Albaladejo:2021vln} made use of arguments of heavy quark spin symmetry with four-body interactions, but fitting the input parameters (cut-off, ...) to the $DD \pi$ event distribution from LHCb data; Ref.~\cite{Du:2021zzh} used arguments of heavy quark spin symmetry as well, with the parameters of the interaction being fixed by the observed line shape in the three-body $D^0D^0 \pi^+$ channel; and Ref.~\cite{Ke:2021rxd} worked within the context of Bethe-Salpeter framework.

-We can also compare these findings to others in literature.
-For example, in the case of the system $ |[D^* D^*]_{1}^{0}\rangle $, Refs.~\cite{Dai:2021vgf,Albaladejo:2021vln,Du:2021zzh} found binding energies around 0.5 MeV – 3.2 MeV, which are close to those in Table~\ref{table2} for the sets $(i),(ii)$; \cite{Dai:2021vgf,Du:2021zzh} make use of arguments of heavy quark spin symmetry as well, while ~\cite{Dai:2021vgf} employs an unitarized formalism based on an extension of the local hidden-gauge approach to the charm sector.
+On the other hand, there are distinct predictions for other channels $ |[D^{(\ast)} D^{(\ast)}]_{S}^{I}\rangle $ in these recent analyses.
+For example, in the case of the system $ |[D^* D^*]_{1}^{0}\rangle $, Refs.~\cite{Dai:2021vgf,Albaladejo:2021vln,Du:2021zzh} found binding energies around 0.5 MeV – 3.2 MeV, which are close to those in Table~\ref{table2} for the sets $(i),(ii)$.
+It is worth mentioning that Ref.~\cite{Dai:2021vgf} employs an unitarized formalism based on an extension of the local hidden-gauge approach to the charm sector.